 Ph.D. in Mechanical Engineering from the University of Virginia, 2008

 Dissertation: Muscle Function and Neuromuscular Transformation in Leech Swimming

 Tian J. (2014) A design approach in an Introduction to Engineering course.
-The 121st American Society for Engineering Education (ASEE) Annual Conference and Exposition (abstract accepted, paper to appear).
+The 121st American Society for Engineering Education (ASEE) Annual Conference proceedings.

 Chen J.1, Tian J.1, Iwasaki T., Friesen W.O.
 (2011) Mechanisms underlying rhythmic locomotion: Dynamics of muscle activation.
 Journal of Experimental Biology 214: 1955-1964.
 (1 Authors contributed equally.)

 Tian J., Iwasaki T., Friesen W.O.
 (2010) Analysis of impulse adaptation in motoneurons.
 Journal of Comparative Physiology A 196: 123-136.

 Tian J., Iwasaki T., Friesen W.O.
 (2007) Muscle Function in Animal Movement: Passive Mechanical Properties of Leech Muscle.
 Journal of Comparative Physiology A 193: 1205-1219.